-[Video] Little Boy Dies Under Sedation During Dental Procedure
+Little Boy Dies Under Sedation During Dental Procedure [Video]

 It was confirmed that an anesthesiologist was in the room with the little girl during the procedure, giving clues that she was sedated.

-A lawsuit was confirmed in the death of Daisy Lynn, and according to KXAN, was a part of a Medicaid scheme.
+A lawsuit concerning the death of Daisy Lynn, according to KXAN, claimed that the procedure was part of a Medicaid scheme.
 The pathology report revealed that little Daisy Lynn showed no signs of dental disease, indicating that the little girl was undergoing an unnecessary procedure that led to her death.

 A GoFundMe page has been set up for Mykel, which can be found here.

-[Featured Image courtesy of GoFundMe page]
+[Featured Image by GoFundMe]